 \subsection{Comparison with quotients by large powers of Dehn twists}

-Very similar results hold for quotients of the form $\MCG/DT_K$, where $DT_K$ is the normal subgroup generated by all $K$-th powers of Dehn Twists.
+In view of \cite{mangioni2023rigidity}, very similar rigidity results hold for quotients of the form $\MCG/DT_K$, where $DT_K$ is the normal subgroup generated by all $K$-th powers of Dehn Twists (at least when $S$ is a punctured sphere, and conjecturally for all surfaces).
 Such quotients can be regarded as “Dehn filling quotients” of mapping class groups, as pointed out and explored in \cite{dfdt} and then in \cite{BHMS}, where they are proven to be hierarchically hyperbolic.

-Moreover, in view of \cite{mangioni2023rigidity}, they enjoy the same combinatorial, quasi-isometric, and algebraic rigidity properties as our quotients (at least when $S$ is a punctured sphere, and conjecturally also in the general case).
-While the proofs there also rely on lifting, the quotient map $\CS\to \CS/DT_K$ is not a covering map, and indeed it is quite far from being locally injective; therefore lifting properties follow from different technologies, involving results from \cite{dahmani:rotating} about rotating families and the existence of finite rigid sets as defined in \cite{AL}.
-Moreover, in this paper quasi-isometric rigidity relies on the fact that Dehn twist flats survive in the quotient, while they disappear in the quotient by $DT_K$ for any choice of $K$.
+While the proofs from \cite{mangioni2023rigidity} also rely on lifting, the projection $\CS\to \CS/DT_K$ is not a covering map, and indeed it is quite far from being locally injective; therefore lifting properties follow from different technologies, involving results from \cite{dahmani:rotating} about rotating families and the existence of finite rigid sets inside the curve graph, as defined in \cite{AL}.
+Moreover, our approach to quasi-isometric rigidity requires Dehn twist flats to survive in the quotient, while they disappear in $\MCG/DT_K$ for any choice of $K$.
 In particular, quasi-isometries of $\MCG/DT_K$ induce automorphisms of a graph which is not $\CS/DT_K$, and then one has to relate these two graphs with further combinatorial considerations.